 Additionally, more senior designers will be expected to:

 Establish common design standards for the team

 Run design critiques to share your expertise with other designers

 Digital services are about improving the way people interact with their government.
 Getting the subtle details rights is the difference between an intuitive experience and a frustrating one.
 As we launch new products, your role will be to ensure that the future of public service is not just functional, but delightful to use.

 You will work on meaningful projects that solve problems pertinent to our society, from transportation, to education, to healthcare.
 The public sector is full of opportunities where even the simplest software can have a big impact on people’s lives.
 You will have direct ownership of your work with over 70% of our projects starting as ground up initiatives.
 Rather than work on commercial ventures commonly found in the startup scene, we’re here to improve how we live as a society through what we can offer as a government.

 We look for people who:

-Are proficient with design tools - You need proficiency in Adobe Creative Suite or other prototyping software such as Sketch and Invision.
-Familiarity with HTML/CSS/JS and other web development technologies is a plus.
+You need proficiency in Figma and Adobe Creative Suite.
+Familiarity with HTML/CSS/JS and other web development technologies is a plus